Term Project - Make Progress on Your First Draft

 "Every day, set aside a writing task for yourself that is so small that you cannot possibly fail to complete it."

-Remember, if you have any questions while you are working on your first draft, just send me an email or leave a post here as a comment on this page.
+Remember, if you have any questions while you are working on your first draft, just send me an e-mail or leave a post on the Questions and Comments Discussion in Canvas.